Madeline J. Hebert

 Research Interests:

-• LGBTQ+ couples and families
+• LGBTQ+ individuals and their families

 • Dual Religious and LGBTQ+ identity development and outcomes